-On July 10, Governance Studies at Brookings hosted a half-day conference focused on manufacturing and which policy ideas and reforms could best benefit workforce productivity and innovation in the sector.
+On July 10, Governance Studies at Brookings hosted the half-day John Hazen White Forum on Public Policy focused on manufacturing and which policy ideas and reforms could best benefit workforce productivity and innovation in the sector.

 Executives from Alcoa Inc. and Pfizer Inc. examined innovations that have occurred in their business, and discussed the challenges they face in maintaining a commitment to high quality products in a competitive industry that emphasizes volume and efficiency.
 They also addressed America’s cultural emphasis on the importance of postsecondary education, noting that many manufacturing jobs do not require even a four-year degree.

 “Manufacturing is absolutely key to the GDP growth of the United States.
 For the most part you can’t export a service, what you export are products.” – Eric Roegner

 Representatives of the Congressional Research Service and IDA Science & Technology Policy Institute discussed the difficulties facing the manufacturing workforce as plant labor becomes increasingly automated.